 While browsing in the store, look for the blue ENERGY STAR sticker (pictured above) on appliances, or find it on the lower right corner of the Energy Guide label.

 Learn more about upgrading your appliances

-Best Dishwashers For You Learn more about the top-rated dishwashers from Maytag, including our quietest and best drying dishwashers.
+Best Dishwashers in 2023 For You Learn more about the top-rated dishwashers from Maytag, including our quietest and best drying dishwashers.
 Find the best top or front control dishwasher for your home.